rupalyadav06/rupalyadav_06/README.md

 - JavaScript

 ## Project Purpose
-This project was created to practice front-end web development and to build my personal portfolio for showcasing my work and skills.
+## Project Purpose
+This project was developed as part of my CodSoft internship task.
+The main purpose of this project is to create a personal portfolio website that showcases my profile, technical skills, projects, and contact information in a professional and organized manner.
+It also reflects my learning and practical experience in front-end web development using HTML and CSS.

 ## Author
 **Rupal Yadav**